Anushka0203/Listening-bluetooth-music-using-cisco-packet-tracer/README.md

 ![an](https://user-images.githubusercontent.com/86556654/143617266-c70cf502-e14c-4086-9905-fee4a97f4a75.PNG)

 ## Results:
-The Results and conclusions that we could draw from the experiment are, we have successfully connected a bluetooth speaker through which we could listen to the music via portable music player and as an add on we also tried to access the portable music player through a smartphone.
-The complete project is implemented using Cisco Packet tracer Environment, This mini project can be very useful and user friendly to listen to music with a portable music player and this music player can be in turn operated from  a remote Cellular Device, From the conclusion of the project we could infer that the project can be effective if we could use this as an application in the homely Gadgets, This is more useful in the party time.
+A bluetooth speaker is successfully connected and we can listen to the music via portable music player.
+Also, portable music player was accessed through a smartphone.
+The complete project is implemented using Cisco Packet tracer Environment.
+This mini project can be very useful and is user friendly to listen music with a portable music player which inturn could be operated from  a remote cellular device.